What Is Modern Australian Cuisine And Why You Should Try It

 At its heart, modern Australian cuisine acknowledges that Australia is not characterised solely as a colonial offshoot of Britain but is actually a melting pot of cultures that has exploded in multiculturalism since World War 2.
 Of course, the indigenous Australian community is represented strongly by sourcing ingredients like native fish, emu, wallaby, and kangaroo meat.

 Bush tucker is another common source of ingredients in modern Australian cuisine and consists of everything from native grubs and snakes to various naturally occurring berries.
 These are foods that indigenous Australians and early European settlers would mostly snack on in-between larger meals like Kangaroo or Emu.
+You can try bush tucker in the Australian Outback.

 Mixing these core ingredients with styles from around the world, modern Australian becomes something truly unique.
 There’s no shortage of new recipes to try when it comes to modern Australian food.